Meg Whitman: Biden administration

-As of 2020, Meg Whitman is the national board chair of Teach for America.
+In November 2024, following the election of Donald Trump, Whitman presented her resignation as US Ambassador to Kenya.

 Political career

 Presidential endorsements and fundraising

 Whitman was a supporter of the Mitt Romney 2008 presidential campaign and was a member of his national finance team.
 She was also listed as finance co-chair of Romney's exploratory committee.
 After Romney stepped out of the race and endorsed John McCain, Whitman joined McCain's presidential campaign as a national co-chair.
 McCain mentioned Whitman as a possible secretary of the treasury during the second presidential debate in 2008, but lost the election to Barack Obama.

 During the 2012 Republican primaries, Whitman endorsed Mitt Romney, who praised her.
 Whitman's name was mentioned as a possible cabinet member in a Romney administration before he lost to Obama.

 During the 2016 Republican primaries, Whitman was finance co-chair of the Chris Christie 2016 presidential campaign.
 After Christie withdrew from the race and subsequently endorsed Donald Trump, Whitman criticized it as "an astonishing display of political opportunism" and called on other Christie donors to reject Trump, whom she compared to Adolf Hitler and Benito Mussolini.
 In August, Whitman endorsed the Hillary Clinton 2016 presidential campaign, stating that to vote for Trump "out of party loyalty alone would be to endorse a candidacy that I believe has exploited anger, grievance, xenophobia and racial division".
 Acknowledging policy differences with Clinton, Whitman nonetheless praised her "temperament, global experience and commitment to America's bedrock national values".
 She called on all Republicans "to put country first before party" and added that she would support the campaign financially.

 Whitman spoke at the 2020 Democratic National Convention in support of the party's presidential nominee Joe Biden.